carlsmith/coffeeshop/scripts/main.coffee.md

     authStore = "coshGitHubAuth"
     gistEndpoint = (path) -> "https://api.github.com#{path}"

+This function can be called with no arguments and it'll attempt to return the GitHub credentials for the browser, else `null`.
+I can be called with two arguments, a username and password, and it'll save them to local storage.

     auth = (args...) ->

         if args.length is 0
             authHash = get(authStore) or sessionStorage.getItem(authStore)
-            if authHash?.isString() then JSON.parse authHash
-            else authHash
-        else set authStore, { username: args[0], password: args[1] }
+            if authHash?.isString() then JSON.parse authHash else authHash else set authStore, { username: args[0], password: args[1] }

+This function is called to create a basic auth header string.
+It'll return `null` if no credentials are found.

     authHeader = ->

         return unless authData = auth()
         authData = btoa "#{authData.username}:#{authData.password}"
         Authorization: "Basic #{authData}"

+This function creates a gist chit from the JSON returned by the GitHub API.

     gist2chit = (gistHash) ->